OPQAM/Reversi/Assembly/NASM/ASMtutor/README.md

 ---

+### File Handling - Seek

+sys_lseek lets us move the cursor within the file by an offset in bytes.
+We can then use syss_write and update the content at that position.

+3 arguments for sys_lseek:

+                                    	        Value
+    SEEK_SET 	beginning of the file             0
+    SEEK_CUR 	current file offset               1
+    SEEK_END 	end of the file 	              2

+---

 #### Descriptor Table

 Every process has its own copy of the open file table (or descriptor table).
 It's part of OS bookkeeping.